 - If you have multiple missing teeth, dentures are the most convenient option to replace them.

 - Using dentures improves your facial appearance and helps you regain confidence.

 - Dentures are long-lasting.
 You are merely required to care for them appropriately by avoiding unhealthy oral habits and cleaning the prostheses regularly.

 - Dentures are customized according to the shape of your jaw ridges.
 Thus, they do not look artificial at all.

-What are the different types of dentures?
+- What are the advantages of wearing dentures?

 People also ask

 How are dentures made?

 Custom dentures are made after taking impressions of your teeth and gums.
 The dentures are molded to fit your mouth, and the fit is tested.
 The next step involves adding any artificial teeth, and any metal components are added for stability.